rfc-editor-drafts/rfc9980/README.md

-# base-template
+# Publication repo for RFC 9980
-Base template repository for drafts
+See https://www.rfc-editor.org/info/rfc9980/ for the most current information related to this document.